Pyrasan/APD-Recognition/README.md

 All at once `pip install Requirements.txt`

-Note: Recommended to use Virtual Environment
+Note: Recommended to use Virtual Environment to avoid issues with another Python version

 ---------------------------------------------------------------------------------